-This handy chart compares the barley varieties we have for sale on key attributes including: grain yield, forage yield, height, straw strength, malt acceptance etc.
+This handy chart compares the barley varieties we have for sale on key attributes including: grain yield, forage yield, height, straw strength etc.

 Two-row forage barley with smooth awns that make it a cow favorite when baled or used for swath grazing.
 A nice big kernel with a heavy bushel weight when harvested for grain.
 Excellent if rolling for feed purposes.

-With smooth awn and excellent standability, new AAB Advantage Barley is an excellent choice for those customers looking for silage/green feed/grain option.
+Top forage yielder for barley in the 2023 Sask Seed Guide!
+Advantage tops the DM yield (Kg/ha) in the charts!
+With it's smooth awn and excellent standability, new AB Advantage Barley is an excellent choice for those customers looking for silage/green feed/grain option.

 New malt/feed barley that has excellent grain yield and nice standability.
 This variety is rising in acceptance with Maltsters due to it's similar malt profile to AC Metcalfe and it's low susceptibility to Fusarium.